Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Black lake

 At the top of this little waterfall you will find Black Lake.
-This stunning alpine lake is worth a visit, and if you’re in need of a cool dip, then this is your sign!
+This stunning alpine lake is worth a visit, and if you need a cool dip, then this is your sign!

 Gertrude Saddle